hedhyw/telegram-pictionary-it-backend/README.md

 ## MiniApp data verification

-An example of how to validate data received via the Telegram's Mini App, can be found [here](internal/domain/telegram/telegram.go).
+An example of validating data received through the Telegram Mini App can be found [here](internal/domain/telegram/telegram.go).

 ## License